cchitsiang/awesome-stars/README.md

 - [shipitjs/shipit](https://github.com/shipitjs/shipit) - Universal automation and deployment tool ⛵️
 - [faye/faye](https://github.com/faye/faye) - Simple pub/sub messaging for the web
 - [zhukov/webogram](https://github.com/zhukov/webogram) - Telegram web application, GPL v3
 - [wekan/wekan](https://github.com/wekan/wekan) - The Open Source kanban, built with Meteor.
-New English strings for new features at imports/i18n/data/en.i18n.json .
-Non-English translations at https://app.transifex.com/wekan/wekan only.
+GitHub issues/PRs are only for FLOSS Developers, not for support, support is at https://wekan.fi/commercial-support/ .
+New English strings for new features a
 - [danielmahal/Rumpetroll](https://github.com/danielmahal/Rumpetroll) - Rumpetroll is a massive-multiplayer experiment.
 It's purpose was to try out new open web technologies like WebSockets and Canvas.
 - [loowid/loowid-chrome-extension](https://github.com/loowid/loowid-chrome-extension) - A chrome extension to access to Chrome desktop capture and let navigator send the stream in loowid platform
 - [muaz-khan/WebRTC-Experiment](https://github.com/muaz-khan/WebRTC-Experiment) - WebRTC, WebRTC and WebRTC.
 Everything here is all about WebRTC!!